 In case you are using system tools like Battery-Saver, Juice Defender, Antivirus, PrivacyGuard, xPrivacy or similar, please deactivate these tools temporarily or make sure they do not interfere with your Aircall app.

-Some mobile phones have a battery saver feature that keeps running in the background to monitor what apps you use consume more power than usual.
+Some mobile phones have a battery saver feature that keeps running in the background to monitor the apps you use which consume more power than usual.
 This can lower the performance of your Android app, prevent background sync or call notifications.

 Below is an example of how to deactivate this feature on a Huawei mobile phone.